 The Senate approved the bill 84-13 earlier this month, well above the margin needed to override a presidential veto.
 Trump has vetoed eight other bills, but those were all sustained because supporters did not gain the two-thirds vote needed in each chamber for the bills to become law without Trump’s signature.

 Rhode Island Sen. Jack Reed, the top Democrat on the Senate Armed Services Committee, said Trump’s declaration that China benefited from the defense bill was false.
 He also noted the shifting explanations Trump had given for the veto.

 “From Confederate base names to social media liability provisions ... to imaginary and easily refutable charges about China, it’s hard to keep track of President Trump’s unprincipled, irrational excuses for vetoing this bipartisan bill,″ Reed said.

 Reed called the Dec.
 23 veto “Trump’s parting gift to (Russian President Vladimir) Putin and a lump of coal for our troops.
 Donald Trump is showing more devotion to Confederate base names than to the men and women who defend our nation.″

-The measure guides Pentagon policy and cements decisions about troop levels, new weapons systems and military readiness, personnel policy and other military goals.
+The defense bill guides Pentagon policy and cements decisions about troop levels, new weapons systems and military readiness, personnel policy and other military goals.
 Many programs, including military construction, can only go into effect if the bill is approved.